 National Education Association Member Benefits (NEAMB), a subsidiary of the National Education Association (NEA), needed to migrate its OpenText website to a modern CMS that aligned with their digital strategy and offered more advanced functionality.

-The new website was developed using Sitecore Helix and other Sitecore best practices.
+The new website was developed using Sitecore Helix and other Sitecore best practices to build a better Sitecore project.
 The newly-launched website provided NEAMB with a refreshed—and personalized—experience for their users, which resulted in more website visits and an increase in conversions.

 A successful implementation strategy will help lead you to success with Sitecore.
 View our ebook, Sitecore 9.x Implementation Best Practices for some insight into the best practices you should be following regarding scalability, templates, development, and more.